-ABR prefers to book Charlie’s flights (and hotel, rental car, etc.) and then to be reimbursed with a check that can be handed to Charlie Campbell or mailed to our office after the event.
+ABR prefers to book Charlie’s flight and then to be reimbursed with a check that can be handed to Charlie Campbell or mailed to our office after the event.

 4. Does Charlie prefer to stay with a host family or at a hotel?

-*If your venue is south of Lompoc/Santa Barbara, in California, a hotel will not be needed.
+For a good night of sleep, a hotel is preferred.
+If your venue is south of Santa Barbara, in California, a hotel will not be needed.
 Charlie will drive to your event.

 5. Should we book the hotel or will ABR do this?

 ABR will book the hotel.
-A three-star hotel typically runs $95-175 per night.
-The cost of the hotel will be included in his travel expenses, which ABR will email you a week or two before the scheduled teaching event.
+The cost is typically $95–175 per night, depending on the date and location.
+The cost of the hotel will be included in the travel expenses which ABR will email you about a week before the scheduled teaching event.

 6. Does Charlie need a rental car?